nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

         #endregion

         #region Define modified Codec Factory
-        //Define modified Codec Factory to be used in Reader
+        //Define modified codec factory to be used in the reader.
-        //It will catch the attempt to use "deflate" and provide Custom Codec
+        //It will catch the attempt to use "Deflate" and provide  a custom codec.
-        //For all other cases it will rely on the base class (CodecFactory) internal sealed class CodecFactoryDeflate45 : CodecFactory
+        //For all other cases, it will rely on the base class (CodecFactory). internal sealed class CodecFactoryDeflate45 : CodecFactory
         {